Accenture/accenture.github.io/_drafts/reactlearnings.md

 2. Native app development is much more efficient React-Native brings the speed and agility of web app development to the hybrid space--with native results.
 Under React-Native’s hood is Facebook’s popular ReactJS UI library for web applications.
 React-Native brings all of ReactJS’s better app performance, DOM abstraction and simplified programming methods to hybrid mobile development.
-3. Apply React-Native UI components to an existing app’s code without any rewriting Code reusability is much easier in React-nNtive.
+3. Apply React-Native UI components to an existing app’s code without any rewriting Code reusability is much easier in React-Native.
 For example, if there is an existing hybrid app built in Cordova, the Cordova code can be reused easily with plugins.
-4. React-Native can deal with both ecosystems Developing native apps for Android and the iOS platform can be tedious because they are two entirely different ecosystems.
+4. React-Native can deal with both ecosystems Developing native apps for Android and iOS can be tedious because they are two entirely different ecosystems.
 Android apps require knowledge of Java and Android SDK.
-It is important to understand the latest features of two major ecosystems to get it in sync with React-Native.
+It is important to understand the latest features of the two major ecosystems to effectively use React-Native.
 5. React-Native is UI-focused
-React Native has a highly responsive interface, similar to AngularJS and MeteroJS.
-The JavaScript interactions between the native environment and React-Native reduces load times and gives a smoother feel to the app.
+React-Native has a highly responsive interface, similar to AngularJS and MeteroJS.
+The JavaScript interactions between the native environment and React-Native reduce load times and gives a smoother feel to the app.
 6. Native SDKs update
 When the iOS or Android SDKs are updated, it takes some time for React-Native to integrate these newly introduced application programming interfaces (APIs) into the core library.